mmusthafapt/oi-task-1/Readme.md

 The proposed solution for this task includes below key points:

 1. Selecting the infrastructure platform to use
-    a.
-Automate the infrastructure deployment
+    - Automate the infrastructure deployment
 2. Identify the orchestration technology and their components
-    a.
-Automate the microservices deployment
+    - Automate the microservices deployment
 3. The release lifecycle for the different components
 4. The testing approach for the infrastructure
 5. The Logging and monitoring approach (obeservability) for the solution